How to Track Expenses and Manage Your Budget with Claude Code

 - Sign up at expense-budget-tracker.com or self-host the app

-Claude Code will figure out the database schema, match your categories, and start recording transactions.
-Review the results, fix anything that looks off, and you've got an AI-powered expense tracking setup running from your terminal.
+Claude Code will inspect the schema, match your categories, and start recording transactions.
+Review the results, fix anything that looks off, and you have an AI-powered expense tracking setup running from your terminal.

 The expense tracker is MIT licensed and fully open source at github.com/kirill-markin/expense-budget-tracker.
 Claude Code is available at docs.anthropic.com/en/docs/claude-code.
 Both tools are free to start with.